OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/readme-files/MQTTExample.md

         ...
 ```

-This is where we specify what Topic, QoS Level and any other setting specific to the *Telemetry Endpoint*
+This is where we can specify what Topic, QoS Level and any other setting specific to the *Telemetry Endpoint*

 ### Complete example of the *Communication* section in the settigns file: